Dr Voyageur - Budget Travel Tips Home Page

 - Boston to Montreal

-Vermont Transit, an affiliate of Greyhound that honours Greyhound tickets and passes.
+Vermont Transit is an affiliate of Greyhound that honours Greyhound tickets and passes.

 The really scenic portion is in Vermont between Burlington and White River Junction, New Hampshire..